lwt127/Selenium-cucumber/README.md

 ```

 # Execution
-1. Clone crypto-nft to local
+1. Clone Selenium-cucumber to local
 2. To run the tests